DragonEggBedrockBreaking/VanillaDisable/README.md

 ## Description

 You can use gamerules to enable/disable a lot more stuff with this mod.
-A new command system *may* be developed in the future.

 ## Status

 This mod is incomplete/experimental.
 Features may be added and removed at any time.
-Mods are not recommended to maintain compatibility with this mod at this stage due to rapid change.

 ## License